hashmatter/privacy-preserving-primitives/README.md

 - **implementations**: [Python](https://github.com/claimchain/claimchain-core)
 - **tags**: data-structure, merkle-tree, p2p, PKI.

-**B. Secure messaging**
+## B. Secure messaging

 ### Sphinx

-[Sphinx](https://katzenpost.mixnetworks.org/docs/specs/sphinx.html) is a compact cryptographic packet format that can be used in onion routing, mix networks and as a general purpose secure transport between senders and intermediate relays in p2p networks.
+[Sphinx](https://katzenpost.mixnetworks.org/docs/specs/sphinx.html) is a compact cryptographic packet format that can be used in onion routing, mix networks and as a general purpose secure transport between senders and intermediate relays in P2P networks.
 Sphinx uses Diffie Hellman to derive the shared keys between the sender of the message and the relayers.
 Designers and developers can chose the family of cryptographic primitives to use, depending on the cases.